VirgilSecurity/virgil-iotkit/tools/virgil-device-initializer/README.md

 ```bash
 $ sudo yum install virgil-iot-sdk-tools
 ```
+#### Windows OS
+Virgil Device Initializer package for Windows OS is currently in development.
+To be included to information update list please contact our support email support@VirgilSecurity.com.

 ## Command Reference
 Here is the list of possible commands for Virgil Device Initializer.